Modern Coffee in a Victorian Setting – The lEas Lift Café

 Emily: “We want to offer food that can be eaten in or taken away.
 This is such a beautiful setting, but whilst the weather is good, it’s a shame not to enjoy what’s on our doorstep too.
 And if people don’t feel comfortable sitting in while Covid is still a threat, we’re happy to accommodate that.
 As well as take away drinks, we have sandwiches and soups too, if the weather is cold.”

 Jamie: “This is such an important place for many people.
 We’re really excited to be a part of the Leas Lift opening up again.
+A percentage of our profits go towards the renovations, and we’re thrilled that a National Lottery Heritage Fund grant has just been awarded to help with those too.
 It will be a while before the Lift is in working order, but it’s good to be able to work in this fantastic part of Folkestone’s history.”

 You can read more of Jamie and Emily’s story in a Guardian article on starting a business in the middle of a pandemic.